 The TIA is approved at the TCBM - pre-CAA flight testing.
-The following are the minimum pre-requisites that should be complete in order for the TIA to be issued.39
+The following are the minimum prerequisites that should be complete in order for the TIA to be issued.

-- The applicant's flight testing activities, with the exception of those activities that have been agreed to be undertaken concurrently with CAA. - The applicant's flight test report addressing all flight testing needing to be conducted prior to the TIA has been submitted to, and accepted by CAA. - CAA's examination of the applicant's technical data required for type certification is complete, at least to the point where there is a high degree of certainty that the aircraft or product being examined will meet the airworthiness requirements.40 - A Statement of Conformity (CAA Form 8130-9) has been issued for the prototype product(s)41 that TIA activities will be undertaken on. - A draft aircraft flight manual42 is required in order for it to be evaluated during CAA flight testing activities (TIA Part II) and TIA Part III activities. - Draft Instructions for Continuing Airworthiness are required in order for them be evaluated during TIA Part III activities.
+- The applicant's flight testing activities, with the exception of those activities that have been agreed to be undertaken concurrently with CAA. - The applicant's flight test report addressing all flight testing needing to be conducted before the TIA has been submitted to, and accepted by CAA. - CAA's examination of the applicant's technical data required for type certification is complete, at least to the point where there is a high degree of certainty that the aircraft or product being examined will meet the airworthiness requirements. - A Statement of Conformity form has been issued for the prototype product(s) that TIA activities will be undertaken on. - A draft AFM is required for it to be evaluated during CAA flight testing activities (TIA Part II) and TIA Part III activities. - Draft ICA are required for them be evaluated during TIA Part III activities.